fauzaanu/gemini-steering/POWER.md

 # Onboarding

 Use pydantic  and utilize structured outputs as much as possible. when using grounding and some other tools structured outputs may not be possible.
 In these cases choose a two step workflow where structured outputs become a second step that is very generic with the sole purpose of structured outputs alone.

+# When to Load Steering Files
+- choose steering files intelligently always